Some places feel lost even when you find them.

 I first visited the circle last year with a friend as my guide, I will leave it to him to give you more detailed directions HERE.
 The walk was mostly through the rather spooky Halvana Plantation and then over a fence where you can just see the stones above the long grasses.

 The circle that you find however feels all the more magical for the strange journey to reach it.
-Goodaver dates from bronze age and that sits on a hilltop known as Shepherd’s Hill (1004ft) looking out toward Dozmary Downs and beyond.
+Goodaver dates from bronze age.
+It sits on a hilltop known as Shepherd’s Hill (1004ft) looking out toward Dozmary Downs and beyond.

 The site was ‘restored’ by Rev AH Malan in 1906 when some of the stones were re-erected.
 There is some debate as to whether they all went back correctly.
 Some stones are thought to be upside-down or the wrong way round!
 Perhaps the reverend used a little artistic license . . . or was a little slap-dash.